Quantum cooling activated by coherently-controlled thermalisation: Generalised quantum SWITCH with N identical thermalising channels

-We initialize the state of the control system to be in $|\psi\rangle=\frac{1}{N}\sum_{k=0}^{N-1}|k\rangle$.
+We initialise the state of the control system to be in $|\psi\rangle=\frac{1}{N}\sum_{k=0}^{N-1}|k\rangle$.
 For the diagonal terms of Eqn.(\ref{2}), they come from selecting 2 identical rows from the chart.
-Take the k-th term as an example:
+Take the $k$-$th$ term as an example: